UNITED STATES

 Industry Conditions and Outlook

-As we look forward into 2023, we believe the macro environment remains volatile with elevated recession risk for major developed economies.
-Despite these potential challenges, we expect the supply-demand balance in the global offshore oil and gas markets to continue to tighten after several years of low commodity prices and underinvestment in offshore activities by the major oil and gas producers.
+We expect the supply-demand balance in the global offshore oil and gas markets to continue to be favorable for offshore activities by the major oil and gas producers.
 Factors driving this outlook include demand for hydrocarbons continuing to grow internationally, the Organization of the Petroleum Exporting Countries Plus (OPEC+) remaining proactive in maintaining adequate and stable oil prices, combined with a diminishing global supply of vessels to support the offshore energy industry.
-In addition, the Russian invasion of Ukraine and the related economic sanctions have highlighted the criticality of energy reliability and security across Europe and the U.S.
+Energy prices are expected to remain volatile due to ongoing geopolitical conflicts, global inflationary trends, recent issues within OPEC+ regarding market share and pricing expectations, and associated actions from central banks as well as uncertainties surrounding the growth rates expected in key world economies.

-Our business is directly impacted by the level of activity in worldwide offshore oil and natural gas exploration, development and production, which in turn is influenced by trends in oil and natural gas prices and the condition of the energy markets and, in particular, the willingness of energy companies to spend on operational activities and capital projects.
-Crude oil and natural gas prices are affected by a host of geopolitical and economic forces, including the fundamental principles of supply and demand.
-Offshore oil and gas exploration and development activities generally require higher oil or natural gas prices to justify the much higher expenditure levels of offshore activities compared to onshore activities.
+Oil and gas prices are affected by a host of geopolitical and economic forces, including the fundamental principles of supply and demand.
+Offshore oil and gas exploration and development activities often require higher oil or gas prices to justify the higher expenditure levels of offshore activities compared to conventional onshore activities.
 Prices are subject to significant uncertainty and, as a result, are extremely volatile.
-Over the past several years, oil and natural gas commodity pricing has been affected by a global pandemic which included lock downs by major oil consuming nations, a war in eastern Europe between Russia and Ukraine, OPEC production quotas, capital discipline within the major oil and gas companies, inflationary economies of major consuming nations and increased activism related to the perceived oil and gas sector responsibility for climate change.
-These factors have at various times caused or exacerbated significant swings in oil and gas pricing, which in turn has affected the capital budgets of oil and gas companies.
+Over the past several years, oil and gas commodity pricing has been affected by (i) a global pandemic, which included lock downs by major oil consuming nations; (ii) an ongoing war in eastern Europe between Russia and Ukraine, which includes sanctions on Russian oil production; (iii) an Israeli/Palestinian conflict, which has expanded into Lebanon, including threats from Iran, that has resulted in increased disruption of shipping in the Middle East; (iv) OPEC+ production quotas, market share expectations and pricing considerations; (v) resource growth in non-OPEC+ nations; (vi) capital allocation and discipline within the major oil and gas companies thereby limiting funds previously available for resource development; (vii) economies of major consuming nations; and (viii) increased activism related to the perceived responsibility of the oil and gas sector for climate change.
+These factors, as well as numerous other regional conflicts in producing regions, have at various times caused or exacerbated significant swings in oil and gas pricing, which in turn has affected the capital budgets of oil and gas companies.
+Despite the volatility in spot oil prices seen in recent years, our customers tend to consider less volatile medium and long-term prices in making offshore investment decisions.
+We continue to see positive upstream investment momentum in both the international and domestic markets.
+We believe these markets are driven by resilient long-cycle offshore developments, production capacity expansions and increased resource exploitation activities.

 RESULTS OF OPERATIONS